sciabarra/AgileSites/README.md

-## This is the development branch for AgileSites 1.1 - UNSTABLE
+**This is the development branch for AgileSites 1.1 - HIGHLY UNSTABLE**

+If you want to deal with buggy fresh code that may not even compile, go ahead and get this branch.
+Otherwise you may play safe and [go here](http://www.agilesites.org/download.html) to download a stable release.

+If you want to see what I am doing

 # Welcome to AgileSites 1.1 (codename: Hydra)